 There are many dynamics to the sport including what type of shotgun to use based on the various gauges available and what size of lead-shot (ammunition) to use.
 Add to that the fact that you can buy guns with different barrel lengths and to make it even more interesting you can use different chokes in the end of the gun barrel to change the spread or pattern of the shot.
 Don’t view any of these factors as complications, they simply add much more interest to the sport.

-Skeet shooting is a great alternative for hunters during the off-season so that they can get more practise in and perfect their shooting techniques.
+The sport is also a great alternative for hunters during the off-season so that they can get more practise in and perfect their shooting techniques.
 The skeet range is designed to simulate most of the typical bird-hunting scenarios you are likely to encounter when out in the field.
 Regular participation on the skeet field means that you will soon be automatically allowing the right lead for bird hunting and making more of your shots count.
 It will help you improve your speed, your accuracy and your consistency when firing.

 Equipment for the sport can be quite expensive for the individual to start off with, but overall the costs are not much greater than that spent by the average golfer.
 Joining a good skeet shooting club in your area is essential if you want to get the most from the sport and if you are seriously considering competition level.